jarretlavallee/beer/content/Recipies/fine-gael-irish-ale.md

 accounts and that was gone as well.
 I through all was lost and started over again.

-Well today I remembered that last year I set up a vps from Amazon and that it had a version of the brew wiki ( the vps that hosts this blog). http://brewwiki.twenty.ga.
-Unfortunately It was a really old version and was missing most of my recipes.
-However, It did have my first all grain recipe Fine Gael Irish Ale.
-I remember this one tasting delicious.
-That could have just been my hubris talking, but it was great.
-Below is the recipe.

 >
 >
 > <a id="ingredients" name="ingredients"></a>Ingredients